snakemake/snakemake/docs/snakefiles/rules.rst

         shell:
             "echo 'hello world' > {output}"

-This can be particularly important in case you use a :ref:`conainer image <apptainer>` for the rule which does not contain bash, e.g.
+This can be particularly important in case you use a :ref:`container image <apptainer>` for the rule which does not contain bash, e.g.

 ..code-block:: python